fikriyusrihan/gigih-toplay-be/README.md

   - Product data is stored separately from the video document because the product data is not always accessed together with the video data.
   - I also try to avoid "unbounded documents" issue in MongoDB.

+### Database Seeder

+Please import the `src/utils/db/tokoplay.products.json` and `src/utils/db/tokoplay.videos.json` files to the database to seed the database with sample data.

 ## Tools ⚒️

 - [Node.js](https://nodejs.org/en/) (JavaScript Runtime)